Cutaneous fold theory, evolution and pathology

 Anytime you flex a joint, several folds are formed.

-When the skin gets attached and entangled in the mechanism, pain can be generated anytime the articulation is flexed.
+When the skin becomes trapped and entangled in the mechanism, pain can occur anytime the articulation is flexed.

 Compressed and stretched folds

-The structure of each articulation only permits flexing in a specific manner.
+Due to its structure and configuration, each joint only permits flexing in a specific manner.

-The extent and direction of their motion is limited.
+The extent and direction of its movement are limited.

-Joints can bend easily on one side, but not on the other.
+Joints can flex freely to one side, but not on the other.

-•Stretched folds; On the outside of the articulation; where the skin is spread and expanded when the joint is closed, but it drapes and dangles when it is straightened.
+•Stretched folds; On the outer side of the joint, where the skin stretches and expands when the limb is flexed, but is draped and hangs down when the limb is straightened.

-•Compressed folds; On the inside of the articulation; where the skin is squeezed and constricted.
-They tend to be few in number, but tightly folded and deep.
+•Compressed folds; On the inner side of the joint, where the skin is compressed and constrained.

 Complete folds and surface folds